stijn-dejongh/lovecraft_public_domain/raw_converts/s.md

   Of the various odd assemblages in The Street, the law said much but could prove little.
-With great diligence did men of hidden badges linger and listen about such places as Petrovitch&rsquo;s Bakery, the squalid Rifkin School of Modern Economics, the Circle Social Club, and the Liberty Caf&eacute;.
+With great diligence did men of hidden badges linger and listen about such places as Petrovitch's Bakery, the squalid Rifkin School of Modern Economics, the Circle Social Club, and the Liberty Café.
 There congregated sinister men in great numbers, yet always was their speech guarded or in a foreign tongue.
 And still the old houses stood, with their forgotten lore of nobler, departed centuries; of sturdy colonial tenants and dewy rose-gardens in the moonlight.
 Sometimes a lone poet or traveller would come to view them, and would try